Baccalaureate

 Brown University’s Baccalaureate Service embraces lively expressions of thanksgiving, harmony and rhythm and includes music, dance and spiritual readings.

 The Baccalaureate incorporates the many spiritual and cultural traditions of the Brown community.
-This multifaith service for undergraduates opens with the Chinese lion dance, bearing blessing and congratulations to the graduates as they noisily cavort to expel all unworthiness.
-The service continues with rituals, readings and prayers from Islam, Judaism, Hinduism, Christianity, Buddhism and animist traditions, as well as choral and instrumental music, the Chinese lion dance, poetry, dance and Taiko and Senegalese drumming.
+This multifaith service for undergraduates opens with a traditional Chinese lion dance performance, bearing blessing and congratulations to the graduates as they perform with dynamic energy to dispel misfortune and invite good fortune.
+The service continues with rituals, readings and prayers from Islam, Judaism, Hinduism, Christianity, Buddhism and animist traditions, as well as choral and instrumental music, poetry, dance and Taiko drumming.

 Speaker

 One of the highlights of the Baccalaureate Service is the keynote address.
-Check back soon for an announcement of the 2025 Baccalaureate speaker.
+The 2026 Baccalaureate speaker will be announced this spring.

 Schedule